Use of Off-Road Vehicles Tied to Asbestos ExposureAsbestos Exposure & Bans

 ORVs, which include all-terrain vehicles, four-wheel-drive vehicles and off-road motorcycles, are made for rugged riding, and they often churn up clouds of dust.

-That dust can be deadly if it contains toxic erionite or asbestos fibers.
+That dust can be deadly if it contains asbestos particles.

 “ORV use in geographic regions with naturally occurring asbestos may result in the liberation of these minerals from underlying rocks and soil, which may put ORV participants at risk to potentially hazardous inhalation exposures,” the study concluded.
 “Public health measures are recommended to communicate the possible dangers.”